Commutator (electric): Repulsion induction motors

 These are single-phase AC-only motors with higher starting torque than could be obtained with split-phase starting windings, before high-capacitance (non-polar, relatively high-current electrolytic) starting capacitors became practical.
 They have a conventional wound stator as with any induction motor, but the wire-wound rotor is much like that with a conventional commutator.
 Brushes opposite each other are connected to each other (not to an external circuit), and transformer action induces currents into the rotor that develop torque by repulsion.

 One variety, notable for having an adjustable speed, runs continuously with brushes in contact, while another uses repulsion only for high starting torque and in some cases lifts the brushes once the motor is running fast enough.
 In the latter case, all commutator segments are connected together as well, before the motor attains running speed.

 Once at speed, the rotor windings become functionally equivalent to the squirrel-cage structure of a conventional induction motor, and the motor runs as such.

 Laboratory commutators

 Commutators were used as simple forward-off-reverse switches for electrical experiments in physics laboratories.
 There are two well-known historical types:

 Ruhmkorff commutator

 This is similar in design to the commutators used in motors and dynamos.
 It was usually constructed of brass and ivory (later ebonite).

 Pohl commutator

-This consisted of a block of wood or ebonite with four wells, containing mercury, which were cross-connected by copper wires.
-The output was taken from a pair of curved copper wires which were moved to dip into one or other pair of mercury wells.
+This consists of a block of wood or ebonite with four wells, containing mercury, which are cross connected by copper wires.
+The output is taken from a pair of curved copper wires which are moved to dip into one or other pair of mercury wells.

-Instead of mercury, ionic liquids or other liquid metals could be used.
+Instead of mercury, ionic liquids or other liquid metals such as galinstan can be used.